clemtoy/WNAffect/README.md

 # WNAffect-Compatibility
-A python script to get the emotion of a word.
+A python package to get the emotion of a word.

 ## Preparation
 This package needs NLTK and [WordNet-Domains](http://wndomains.fbk.eu/download.html).